Queer Let's Talk

 Queer Let's Talk is considered different from counseling and is not a "clinical" service.
 There is no paperwork to fill out, no formal intake, no appointments, and no fees.
 Students are encouraged to drop by and talk about whatever is important to them.
 The format can be group or individual, depending on your needs; students can choose to meet privately if preferred.
 Meetings are up to one hour long at most, but students can feel free to drop by for a shorter period of time.

 Please note that Queer Let’s Talk is not a substitute for counseling and does not constitute mental health treatment.
 It is not intended for crises or mental health emergencies.

-This service is free and operated on a first-come, first-served basis.
-Pre-registration is not required, just stop by Scott Hall 127.
+This service is free and no registration is required.
+Just stop by Scott Hall 127.
 We look forward to seeing you there!

 Additional Questions?
 Read our FAQs.

 The Trevor Project is a national organization providing crisis intervention and suicide prevention to the LGBTQ community.
 If you are a young person in crisis, feeling suicidal, or in need of a safe and judgment-free place to talk, call the TrevorLifeline now at 866-488-7386.